Little Rock Central High School: Teaching evolution

 Little Rock Central High School made legal history again in 1968, in a case based on the teaching of evolution in the public schools.
 LRCHS biology teacher Susan Epperson agreed to be the plaintiff in a case challenging an Arkansas law forbidding the teaching of the theory of evolution by natural selection in the public schools.
 The United States Supreme Court's decision in Epperson v.
 Arkansas held that states could not require that "teaching and learning must be tailored to the principles or prohibitions of any religious sect or dogma," i.e., the teaching of evolution in schools could not be forbidden on religious grounds.

 After integration

 Today, the high school is minority-majority, with a minority enrollment of 67.7%.
 The racial breakdown of the school in 2021 was 52.7% Black, 32.3% White, 8.1% Asian, 5.5% Hispanic, and 0.9% two or more races.

+On February 4, 2026, students led a protest during a fire drill, part of the series of protests against the United States Immigration and Customs Enforcement (ICE) following the killings of Renée Good and Alex Pretti.
+In a statement, Principal Nancy Rousseau described the demonstration as "a short, peaceful, student-led expression."
+A student walkout was also organized that day at eStem High School.